Charge Card vs. Credit Card: What's the Difference?

 The Advantages of Using a Charge Card

-There are several notable advantages to using a charge card, namely:
+There are several notable advantages of charge cards, namely:

 No Preset Spending Limits

-The lack of a preset spending limit is another feature that sets the charge card apart from other financial instruments.
+The lack of a preset spending limit is a feature that sets charge cards apart from other financial instruments.
 Thanks to no preset spending limit, users with large purchases in mind don’t need to worry about maxing out their card.
-Keep in mind, however, that one of the key differences between a credit and a charge card is paying the bill in full when it arrives.
+Keep in mind, however, that with a charge card you have to pay the bill in full when it arrives.

 Also, having no preset spending limit constraints doesn’t mean unlimited spending is allowed.
 Charge card companies have soft, undisclosed spending limits on issued cards that change depending on your income, spending, debts, credit record, payment history, and other financial factors.
 Missing payments, for example, will harm your soft limit.